swiftlang/swift/docs/SIL.rst

 ::

   %1 = archetype_to_super %0, $T
-  ; %0 must be an address of an archetype with base class constraint ; $SIL.Address<U:B>
-  ; $T must be either the base constraint type B or a supertype of B ; %1 will be of the base type $T
+  ; %0 must be an address of an archetype $*U with base class constraint U : B ; $T must be the base constraint type B or a supertype of B ; %1 will be of the base type $T

 Performs an upcast operation on the archetype value referenced by ``%0``.